htrajan/ht-drawsteel/Kits/Sword And Board.md

 # Sword And Board

-The Sword and Board kit doesn't just give you a shield—it makes the shield part of your offensive arsenal.
+The Sword and Board kit doesn't just give you a shield-it makes the shield part of your offensive arsenal.
 With a medium weapon in one hand and a block of steel or solid oak in the other, you can protect yourself and control the battlefield.

 ## Equipment